 Hi there!
 My name is Angie Arenzana, and I am The Constant Foreigner.

-I’m originally from Mexico but only lived 7 out of 27 years in my home country.
+I’m originally from Mexico but only lived a small portion of my life in my home country.
 I’ve lived in 6 countries and visited more than I can recall.
 I guess you can call me a ‘global nomad’ of sorts.

 I love strong coffee, dogs, all things Disney, craft beer, Asian cuisine, learning languages, and have an insatiable desire for travel.
 I also love writing, and on my blog, I explore what it means to be a constant foreigner, a traveler, and an expatriate/immigrant.